rossguju1/Maze/DESIGN.md

 	The first line of the file contains $USER, the MazePort, and the date & time.

 3. Data Flow:
-	Arguments are parsed and nAvatars, Difficulty and Hostname are populated Amazing_$USER_N_D.log is started with the first line containing $USER, the MazePort, and the date & time avatarclient.c is started with the parameters:
-		AvatarId
-		nAvatars
-		Difficulty
-		Host name of the server
-		MazePort
-		Filename of the log
+	1. AMStartup parse the parameters, calls startup.c with th proper values, and initializes _avatarClient_ the proper number of times
-		AM_INIT is sent to the server with the game specs AM_INIT_OK is sent back
+	2. _startup.c_ connects to the server and recieves an AM_INIT_OK message with the MazePort
-		N processes are started
-		Each process send AM_AVATAR_READY
-		Until an error or AM_MAZE_SOLVED is returned, AM_AVATAR_TURN is recieved
-			The new positions of each avatar is examined
-			Succes or failure of the move is logged
-			The avatar specified by TurnID sends AM_AVATAR_MOVE The requested move is appended to the log file
-		All data structures are freed and MazePort is closed
+	3. _avatarClient.c_ send each requested move to the server and recieves the state of the maze from the server

 4. Data Structures:
 	`struct hostent` - used to represent an entry in the hosts database